calvinbui/calvin.me/posts/2020-12-25-testing-nbn-1000-ultrafast/index.md

 All tests performed were late at night during off-peak/evening hours (~2 AM to ~8 AM) to get the most of the connection.

 I ran the tests on my PC I have shared in my [previous posts](/sff-desktop).
-It has a a gigabit LAN connection.
+It has a gigabit LAN connection.

 I am on a HFC connection from Aussie Broadband.
 It goes through the NBN provided Arris CM8200 modem into my [OPNsense router](https://opnsense.org/).
 From there it goes to a [UniFi Switch 8-150W](https://www.ui.com/unifi-switching/unifi-switch-8-150w/) and then into my computer.